Skip to main content

 14 mentions Positive Neutral Negative

-• “The campaign does an amazing job of introducing characters and putting them against each other with a great story!”
+• “The campaign does an amazing job of introducing the characters and putting them against each other with a great story!”

 • “The three main campaigns, featuring around thirty missions in total, each tell a self-contained story filled with period-specific challenges and unit diversity.”